karevn/reactbox/README.md

 * AJAX content.
 * HTML content.

-All these item types come with a number of lightbox layout options - see [demo](http://reactbox.karevn.com/demo).
+All these item types come with a number of lightbox layout options.

 ## Installation
 You can install Reactbox from npm with one command: